freerange/printer-bookmarks/NOTES.md

 I've also got the app deployed to heroku at http://printer-bookmarks.heroku.com/

 Now I need to make the bookmark a little more printer friendly.

+Although I've copied the layout from printer-mail it doesn't look great when it's printed.
+The normal fonts are too small and the page isn't long enough.